 Can you take CFA Level 1 in college?
-Yes, according to CFA Level 1’s entry requirements, candidates need to be at least in their final year of their bachelor’s degree when registering for Level 1.
+Yes, according to CFA Level 1’s entry requirements, the earliest candidates can register for CFA Level 1 is when they have 2 years (instead of one year) remaining in their undergraduate degree.

 But, should you be taking CFA Level 1 in college though?
 I think it depends, as studying for the CFA exams does entail some personal sacrifices either way.

 Here are 10 pros and cons you should consider before deciding whether studying for CFA in college would make sense for you.